Coinductive control of inductive data types: Introduction

 But first, in \cref{section: guided examples}, we begin our paper with an enlightening example which serves as an illustration of the relevance of our enriched theory and as a motivation for the more general setting.
 Therein, we provide explicit calculations for the case of algebras over the endofunctor $X\mapsto X+1$ on $\Set$.
+In that example, we illustrate that it is appropriate to interpret the elements of the hom-coalgebras as \emph{partial homomorphisms}.

+Indeed, in the classical Sweedler theory, the enrichment in coalgebras can also be understood as encoding a notion of partial homomorphism.
+Though we do not study $k$-algebras in this paper, we conclude this introduction with details of that classical theory.
+A \emph{measuring} from a $k$-algebra $A$ to a $k$-algebra $B$, in the sense of Sweedler \cite{sweedler}, is a $k$-coalgebra $C$ together with a linear homomorphism $\phi\colon C\otimes_k A\rightarrow B$ that is compatible with the multiplication and identities of $A$ and $B$.
+A measuring from $A$ to $B$ is equivalently a $k$-coalgebra $C$ together with a $k$-linear map $\phi: C \to A \to B$ such that